 SUGGS: He didn’t know who we were but his daughter was a Madness fan so she persuaded him to do it.

 MICHAEL CAINE (actor): I just got this demo and letter from someone in Madness, saying they’ve done a song called Michael Caine and they want to record me saying ‘My name is Michael Caine’ for use on the record.
 I said fine.

 CARL: Luckily, his people said that he was in London that week and was going to be at this gentleman’s club for five minutes.
 So if we turned up and taped him, he would do it.

 CHRIS: We sent an engineer round to do it, so unfortunately we didn’t meet him in person.

-CARL: I remember hearing the tape and he did it about five time in a row.
+CARL: I remember hearing the tape afterwards and it was just him saying his line about five time in a row.
+It was great.

 CHRIS: We got Mike back from Holland to appear in the video, but the only bit he does is at the beginning.
 We also had to do a photo session for Fleet Street.
 He hung around on the edge, as he didn’t know whether he should be in the line-up or not.